PavithraaDeenadayalan/MediHub/README.md

-Android app built with kotlin language
+Android app built with kotlin